The national curriculum for music aims to ensure that all pupils:

 These experiences include:

-Participation in concert hall musical performances with Snape Maltings ‘Big Sing’ (born from the Benjamin Britten Centenary celebrations)
+- Participation in concert hall musical performances with Snape Maltings

-Integration of music within our annual Sports Day, with every class performing a ‘walk-on’ to a chosen piece
+- Integration of music within our annual Sports Day, with every house performing a ‘walk-on’ to a chosen piece

-Visits to watch theatre shows and musical performances
+- Visits to watch live theatre shows and musical performances

 Every year Britten Pears Arts hosts The Big Sing, where young people from across Suffolk come together to sing songs from the Friday Afternoons repertoire as part of a massed choir.
 This year, our Year 6 pupils took part.